bsidescapetown/bsidescapetown.github.io/_posts/2023-09-26-BSIDES-Cape-Town-what-to-expect-on-the-day.md

 ![Mingle GIF](/assets/images/2023/posts/conf_photos/mingle.gif){:style="display:block; margin-left:auto; margin-right:auto"}

 ## Talks
 Amazing conference talks!
 Yes other than hacking challenges and seeing your friends, our main focus is to provide you with high quality talks by local and international speakers.

 We spend a lot of time requesting talks from the community and doing a blind peer review.
 As part of our culture and ethos we don't do paid for talks or sponsors get automatic slots for speaking.
 We allow our platinum sponsor a short opening talk, but all other talks need to go through the CFP process, with external and internal reviewers, which keeps the quality of our talks high.

+We open our amazing talks with a Keynote talk with all our attendees all together.
+In 2022 we were fortunate to have Haroon Meer, a veteran speaker at Bsides, discuss [Made in SA - For the world ](https://www.youtube.com/watch?v=qBgTe3UrcvA), an inspiring talk for South African hackers on reaching a global audience and building and defending on a world stage.
+We hope many of our attendees have been building and hacking away inspired through Haroon's perspective building Thinkst.

 Our amazing speakers present their research, which we at a later stage upload to our youtube channel: [Bsides Cape Town](https://www.youtube.com/@BSidesCapeTown)